nduaarte/coffy-farmer/README.md

-# Coffy Farmer — Case Study
+# Coffy Farmer: Case Study

-> A browser extension + admin dashboard ecosystem for automating farming in WolvesVille, with a ticket-based access system and real-time session monitoring.
+> Browser extension + admin panel for automating farming in WolvesVille, with ticket-based access control and real-time session monitoring.

 ---

 ## Overview

-Coffy Farmer is a browser extension that automates farming actions in the online game WolvesVille.
-The project grew into a full product with paying users, requiring me to build an entire backend infrastructure around it — access control, session tracking, subscription management, and an admin panel to operate everything.
+Coffy Farmer started as a browser extension to automate repetitive farming in WolvesVille.
+At some point it had enough paying users that I had to actually treat it as a product.
+That meant building the whole operation around it: access control, session tracking, subscription management, and a panel to run everything without jumping between tools.

-**Users:** Active paying players with subscription-based access
+**Users:** Paying players with subscription-based access
 **Stack:** Browser Extension · Supabase (PostgreSQL + Auth + Edge Functions) · Vanilla HTML/CSS/JS

 ---

 ## The Problem

-WolvesVille players wanted to automate repetitive farming tasks without being detected or losing progress.
-Beyond the extension itself, the real challenge was **operating it as a product**:
+The extension itself was the easy part.
+The harder problem was operating it: who has access, for how long, are they online right now, did they pay, did I deliver what they bought?
+None of that was solved by writing the extension alone.

+The questions I had to answer:

-- How do I control who has access and for how long?
+- How do I control access without building a full auth system?
-- How do I know who's online and using the tool right now?
+- How do I know who's online at any given moment?
-- How do I manage subscriptions and payments manually without a complex e-commerce setup?
+- How do I track manual payments and deliveries without an e-commerce setup?
-- How do I communicate with users via Discord without leaving the admin panel?
+- How do I send Discord messages to users without leaving the admin panel?

 ---